StreamingThinker: Large Language Models Can Think While Reading: Model Details

 During inference, decoding must also respect the streaming paradigm.
 Unlike standard autoregressive generation where all inputs are visible, our decoding operates in a \emph{streaming-aware} manner.
 Input tokens are continuously appended to a dedicated input cache, while reasoning tokens are generated in parallel using a separate reasoning cache.
 At each step, the streaming mask ensures that reasoning about the current sentence depends only on past inputs and past reasoning, never on unseen future inputs.

 For generation, we follow the sampling parameters of Qwen3.
-We adopt nucleus sampling ($p=0.95$) with temperature $\tau=0.6$ and $TopK=20$.
 This balances fluency and diversity while maintaining consistency across sequentially produced reasoning sentences.
 Importantly, because input and reasoning caches are maintained independently, decoding proceeds with lower latency: new inputs can be consumed without flushing or rewriting the reasoning cache, and reasoning updates can be emitted as soon as the corresponding input sentence completes.
 This strategy preserves alignment with streaming training while ensuring responsiveness in real-time scenarios.
 The streaming thinking decoding process is shown in Algorithm \autoref{alg:decoding}.